|Date and Place of Birth:||April 15, 1917 Cleveland, OH|

 It was nearly 7:30 P.M. when the group approached the target area and encountered blinding searchlights and intense, accurate, heavy anti-aircraft fire.
 The sky was suddenly full of puffs of black explosions that were silhouetted against the searchlights.
 These explosions generated hundreds of pieces of jagged steel that could easily set oxygen and gas tanks blazing, or rip through the wings of a plane and just as easily through the bodies of the men inside.
 Lining up to make the bombing run the flak grew heavier, thicker and more deadly, causing planes to bounce around from nearby bursts.

-Gedeon was reported missing in action - his fate unknown.
-It was not until May 1945 that his father, Andrew A. Gedeon, received word from his son's commanding officer that the graves of the missing airmen had been located in a small British army cemetery in St. Pol, France.
+Gedeon was reported missing in action - his fate unknown, because Taaffe had been taken prisoner by German soldiers and was being held at Stalagluft 3.
+It was not until May 1945 that Elmer's father, Andrew A. Gedeon, received word from his son's commanding officer that the graves of the missing airmen had been located in a small British army cemetery in St. Pol, France.
 Elmer Gedeon's body was later returned to the United States and rests at Arlington National Cemetery in Virginia.

 On May 30, 1946, a memorial service was held before the Charlotte Hornet's game, to remember Elmer Gedeon and also Forrest "Lefty" Brewer, both killed in WWII.

-In 1983, he was inducted into the University of Michigan Hall of Honor for track and baseball.
+In 1983, Elmer Gedeon was inducted into the University of Michigan Hall of Honor for track and baseball.

 Captain Elmer J. Gedeon's grave at Arlington National Cemetery in Virginia